How to Buy Shares Online in Ireland

 If you can use a fee-free debit card such as N26 or Revolut to deposit US Dollars you will avoid the Etoro conversion fee.

-N26 do not charge any transaction fees on spending in USD.
+N26 does not charge any transaction fees for spending in USD.

 Withdrawals of USD